solosage1/anyprice-oracle/README.md

 *   **Reentrancy Guard:** Used in `PriceReceiverResolver` to prevent reentrancy attacks.
 *   **Oracle Data Quality:** The system's accuracy depends on the reliability and security of the source oracle (`TruncGeoOracleMulti`) on Chain A.
 *   **Dependencies:** Relies on the security and liveness of Optimism's L2 messaging infrastructure and relayers.

-## 💡 Extending It
-* Add adapters for Chainlink, Pyth, other custom oracles.
-* Integrate with DEXs, lending platforms, liquidation bots.
-* Explore alternative messaging layers (e.g., CCIP, Hyperlane) by creating new adapter pairs.

 ## 🏁 Final Thoughts